giampaolo/psutil/docs/api.rst

 .. function:: virtual_memory()

-  Return statistics about system memory usage as a named tuple including the following fields, expressed in bytes.
+  Return statistics about system memory usage.
+All values are expressed in bytes.

   - :field:`total`: total physical memory (exclusive :term:`swap memory`).
   - :field:`available`: memory that can be given instantly to processes without the